 By Way of Introduction

 J. William (Bill) Zook, Jr. has over two decades of experience as a planned giving consultant on behalf of hundreds of clients throughout the U.S. He worked initially with Planned Giving Services, Inc. and its founder, Frank Minton, beginning in 1996 and then with planned giving software and services company PG Calc Incorporated from 2005 to 2015.

 From 2015 to 2016, Bill did freelance consulting as part of a sabbatical year during which he travelled domestically and overseas; did a lot of reading for pleasure; knocked out numerous projects around the house; volunteered with several organizations; and played tourist in his own town.
 Even though he gave himself the time and mental space to see if perhaps he should engage in something new and different, at length he confirmed – and enthusiastically reaffirmed – his commitment to planned giving.

 Other Professional Experience

 Prior to becoming a consultant, Bill practiced estate planning law.
 In addition, before, during, and after law school, he worked as a legal assistant and law clerk handling commercial, personal injury, and criminal matters in small, medium, and large law firms, as well as with the United States Justice Department.
-He also devoted six years to the field of alternative dispute resolution entailing arbitration, mediation, and conciliation of customer-business disputes; arbitration of labor-management disputes; and teaching a community college course for paralegals.
+He also devoted six years to the field of alternative dispute resolution entailing arbitration, mediation, and conciliation of customer-business disputes; assisting an arbitrator of labor-management disputes; and teaching a community college course for paralegals.
 Finally, he spent a year as a contracts and purchasing analyst for a 21-facility system of medical clinics and two years as the director of an educational program for visitors to Washington, D.C. curious about life in the capital from soup kitchens to Congressional offices.

 University of Washington, School of Law – J.D. with an emphasis on environmental law.
 Also completed Integrative Management Program, a Graduate School of Business Administration curriculum focusing on the application of marketing, accounting, finance, and other disciplines in diverse entities.